jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Mend-State-of-Supply-Chain-Threats.md

 chain security attacks.
 The results suggest there is some work left to do.
-While the respondents tend to be neutral (rating three on a five\-point scale), a significant numberconsider the practicesdifficult.
+While the respondents tend to be neutral (rating three on a five\-point scale), a significant number consider the practices difficult.
 Forty\-three percent say using a hermetic build with all inputs declared with immutable references is difficult (Figure
 11\).
-Making provenance information when, where, and how the software was produced available is one way to ensure the application hasnt been tampered with, but 32% report that this action is difficult to implement.
-While respondents agree that shifting left is necessary to secure the software supply chain (55%), the mechanism for doing so remains a daunting process for many of them (Figure 12\).
+Making provenance information — when,
+where, and how the software was produced — available is one way to ensure the application hasn’t been tampered with, but 32% report that this action is difficult to implement.
+While respondents agree that shifting left is necessary to secure the software supply chain (55%), the
-Profound Impact on Supply
-Chain Practices
-Breaches resulting from recent vulnerabilities in widely used third\-party software and open source components are having a profound effect on enterprise supply chain security practices.
-The incidents have pushed many organizations over the past year to change or start making changes to their approach to managing supply chain risks.
-Fifty\-six percent of organizations surveyed have made some kind of changes to address risks from third\- party suppliers and partners; 17% are in the process of making major changes (Figure 13\).
-Last year, 65% made changes of some sort
-(including major ones).
-Whats more, supply chain concerns in the wake of the attacks against MOVEit would likely push organizations to revamp their practices again on howthey handle third\-party software and open source risk.
-More than half (51%) of responding organiza\- tions have stipulated security practices that vendors must adhere to as part of their

 Figure 5\.

 Time to Mitigate Supply Chain Issues
 About how long would it take your organization to address and mitigate a supply chain issue?
-Data: Dark Reading survey of 242 cybersecurity and IT professionals in
-June 2023 and 115 in June 2022

 14%

+22%

+10%

+15%

 4%

 6%

 19%
-35%
-22%
-2023
-10%

 8%

 12%

+35%

 24%
-31%
-15%

 Less than a 24 hours

 1 to 3 days

 4 days to approximately 1 week

+31%

 2 to 3 weeks

 More than a month

-Dont know
+Don’t know

+2023

 2022

+Data: Dark Reading survey of 242 cybersecurity and IT professionals in
+June 2023 and 115 in June 2022

+mechanism for doing so remains a daunting process for many of them (Figure 12\).

+Profound Impact on Supply
+Chain Practices

+Breaches resulting from recent vulnerabilities in widely used third\-party software and open source components are having a profound effect on enterprise supply chain security practices.
+The incidents have pushed many organizations over the past year to change — or start making changes to — their approach to managing supply chain risks.
+Fifty\-six percent of organizations surveyed have made some

+kind of changes to address risks from third\- party suppliers and partners; 17% are in the process of making major changes (Figure 13\).
+Last year, 65% made changes of some sort
+(including major ones).
+What’s more, supply chain concerns in the wake of the attacks against MOVEit would likely push organizations to revamp their practices again on how they handle third\-party software and open source risk.

+More than half (51%) of responding organiza\- tions have stipulated security practices that vendors must adhere to as part of their

+Dark Reading Reports

-August 2023 14
+August 2023 13

 Table of Contents

+Figure 6\.

-The State of Supply Chain Threats
+State of Software Supply Chain
-Dark Reading Reports
+What is the state of your organization’s software supply chain security?

+3%

+10%

+24%

+1%

+11%

+6%

+19%

+8%

+23%

+11%

+21%

+22%

+21%

+2023

+20%

+2022

+Data: Dark Reading survey of 242 cybersecurity and IT professionals in June 2023 and 115 in June 2022

+Our software supply chain is secure

+We are almost ﬁnished securing our software supply chain

+We are about halfway ﬁnished with the process of securing our software supply chain

+We have a ways to go to secure our software supply chain

+We have not started to secure our software supply chain, but we plan to do so

+We have no plans to secure our software supply chain

+Don’t know

 contract, and 39% require vendor security self\- assessments (Figure 14\).
-When organizations ask vendors to conduct self\-assessments, they are looking for information such as vulnerability management information (68%), data security controls being used (60%), documentation on the vendors design and testing process
+When organizations ask vendors to conduct self\-assessments, they are looking for information such as vulnerability management information (68%), data security controls being used (60%), documentation on the vendor’s design and testing process
-(44%), and the vendors asset inventory and user management practices (41%) (Figure
+(44%), and the vendor’s asset inventory and user management practices (41%) (Figure
 15\).
-About a third of respondents (35%)want answers to questions pertaining to the vendors supply chain levels for software artifacts (SLSA), and 38% want a list of vulnerable packages.
+About a third of respondents (35%) want answers to questions pertaining to the vendor’s supply chain levels for software artifacts (SLSA), and 38% want a list of vulnerable packages.

 The use of vendor security risk assessment questionnaires has become more widespread, and numerous standardized questionnaires are readily available for organizations to adapt for their use.
-Among the most widely used are the Shared Assessment Groups Standardized
+Among the most widely used are the Shared Assessment Group’s Standardized
 Information Gathering (SIG) questionnaire, the National Institute of Standards and Technology
 (NIST) vendor questionnaire, and the Vendor
 Security Alliance questionnaire.

 Nearly three\-quarters, or 74%, of organizations
 require multifactor authentication for third\- party access to secure environments, and

+The State of Supply Chain Threats

+least\-privilege access

+rules
-57% enforce least\-privilege access rules
+57% enforce
 (Figure 16\).
 Nearly half (49%) of organizations have segmented their networks to limit lateral movement; 34% require vulnerability scanning of vendor systems; and 22% rely on code analysis, including binary analysis.

+that concerns about
-The survey shows that concerns about supply chain attacks may be theoretical for many enterprises.
+The survey shows
+supply chain attacks may be theoretical for many enterprises.
 Just a quarter (24%) of respondents say they have experienced supply